ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/psa-tfm/intro.md

 ### MPS3 FPGA prototyping board

-You will need an [MPS3 FPGA Prototyping Board](https://developer.arm.com/Tools%20and%20Software/MPS3%20FPGA%20Prototyping%20Board) programmed with [AN550](https://developer.arm.com/downloads/view/AN550) to demonstrate Authenticated Debug.
+You can also use [MPS3 FPGA Prototyping Board](https://developer.arm.com/Tools%20and%20Software/MPS3%20FPGA%20Prototyping%20Board) programmed with [AN550](https://developer.arm.com/downloads/view/AN550).

 The image requires the `QSPI Flash Module` to be installed.
 Refer to section 8.2 of the [AN550 documentation](https://developer.arm.com/documentation/dai0550/latest/).

-### Arm Development Studio and DSTREAM

-To demonstrate PSA-ADAC Authenticated Debug, you will need [Arm Development Studio](https://www.arm.com/products/development-tools/embedded-and-software/arm-development-studio) Silver (or higher), version 2022.3 or later.
-Refer to the [install guide](/install-guides/armds/) for installation instructions.

-You will also need an appropriate [DSTREAM](https://www.arm.com/products/development-tools/debug-probes/dstream-st) Debug Probe.